redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 ## Installing the Undercloud

-The stack user in the default instack vm is already configured with passwordless sudo.
+The Undercloud image on the instack virtual machine is a minimal install of Fedora 20 with yum-utils and net-tools installed.
+This section will walk you through installing the instack-undercloud package and then running instack to apply packages.

 1. Enable the openstack-m repository